 Wealthfront also offers a service on its website and its app called Path, which helps you plan for retirement, buying a house, college, and other major life events.

 How much does it cost?
-Wealthfront manages the first $10,000 in assets for free for investors.
-Then they charge 0.25% on any assets above $10,000.
+Wealthfront charges 0.25% on all assets.
 This is in addition to the expense ratios (fees) of the ETFs owned in your portfolio which average 0.08%.
-(If you had $500 invested with Wealthfront you would pay ~$0.40 in fees a year.)
+(If you had $500 invested with Wealthfront you would pay ~$1.65 in fees a year.
+If you sign up with my link below, you would get $5,000 managed for free for life, lowering your cost on a $500 investment to ~$0.40.)

-If you sign up with my link below, you get an additional $5,000 managed for free for a total of $15,000 managed for free for life!
+If you sign up with my link below, you get an additional $5,000 managed for free for free for life!

 If you aren’t ready to invest yet, but want free guidance like Wealthfront’s Path, sign up for Personal Capital for free today!